asmoog/asmoog.github.io/_pages/about.md

 Interested in the theoretical underpinnings of machine learning, my research interests are sequential data, RNNs, and automata theory.
 I have also dabbled in normalizing flows and reinforcement learning.

-As a native Montrealer, I am thrilled to participate in the expanding local AI ecosystem.
+As a native Montrealer, I am thrilled to participate in the growing local AI ecosystem.

+If you would like to get in touch, please reach me by email: ariella.smofsky *at* mail.mcgill.ca.